 After staying in San Francisco where it begins both scientifically and personally, I engaged a journey along the San Andreas fault moving down south towards the mexican border, recolecting ancient memories but also capturing places that will one day break appart from the rest of the country and disappear into the Pacific Ocean when what they call 'The Big One' will occur.

 In the video I talk to someone in the future who would have found this, as a time-capsule and California would have maybe already vanished.

 The trip around the fault zones soon becomes a metaphor to a more personnal story.

 Things belonging to my past have disappeared mentally and these places along my road will in the future disappear physically.

 As I travel I try to connect the dots of tangible perceptions between past, present and future.

 This project is my diploma, it marks the conclusion of my studies at Ecal.

-It earned the "excellence" mention by a prestigious and international jury as well as an award for best photography.
+It earned the "excellence" mention by a prestigious and international jury.

 It also earned an award for "best photography" at the video art festival of Los ANgeles, the "Honorable mention" for .the los angeles underground film festival and is competing for Miami's independent international film festival.